-Why Paper Checks Are Not the Safest Option for B2B Payments (and How Accounts Payable Automation can Streamline Electronic Payments)
+Why Paper Checks Aren’t the Safest Option for B2B Payments

 When was the last time you saw someone pay for their groceries by check?
 Let’s be honest—many of us will judge a fellow customer for using paper checks in stores.
 We’ll wonder how they could possibly find it convenient to carry around their checkbook instead of using a debit or credit card.